apollo-pop/comp360_sp26/projects/project3_particles.md

 ## Overview

 In this project, you'll build a particle system simulator.
-Particle systems are used extensively in games and visual effects—think explosions, fire, rain, snow, sparks, and magic spells.
+Particle systems are used extensively in games and visual effects: explosions, fire, rain, snow, sparks, etc.

-More importantly for us, particle systems are an excellent domain for exploring **closures** and **tail recursion**:
+More importantly for us, particle systems are perfect for exploring **closures** and **tail recursion**:

 - **Closures** let us create "particle factories" and "force generators" that encapsulate their configuration
 - **Tail recursion** is essential for efficiently processing hundreds of particles per frame

-By the end, you'll have a working particle simulator and a deeper understanding of how functional programming concepts enable elegant, efficient code.
+By the end, you'll have a working particle simulator and a deeper understanding of functional programming.

 ---